Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links: Simulation Results

-The simulation setup is shown in Fig. \ref{figsimulscenario}.
-The Alice is located at (5,0,20) m, the IRS is located at (0,50,2) m, the Bob is located at (3,50,0) m.
+Fig. \ref{figsimulscenario} describes the considered IRS-aided secure communication system, where the Alice, IRS, and Bob are located \cite{guan2020intelligent} at (5,0,20) m, (0,50,2) m, and (3,50,0) m respectively.
 The Eves are randomly distributed on the line from (2,45,0) m to (2,55,0) m.
+We assume that the channel from Alice to the IRS is Rician fading and can be modeled as